Lung Cancer, Stage IVB

-Stage IV non-small cell lung cancer; drawing shows other parts of the body where lung cancer may spread, including the other lung, brain, lymph nodes, adrenal gland, kidney, liver, and bone.
+Stage IVB lung cancer; drawing shows a primary cancer in the right lung and other parts of the body where lung cancer may spread, including the brain, adrenal gland, kidney, liver, distant lymph nodes, and bone.
 An inset shows cancer cells spreading from the lung, through the blood and lymph system, to another part of the body where metastatic cancer has formed.

-Stage IV non-small cell lung cancer.
-The cancer has spread to the other lung, and/or to lymph nodes, fluid around the lungs or heart, and/or other parts of the body, such as the brain, liver, adrenal gland, kidney, or bone.
+Stage IVB lung cancer.
+The cancer has spread to multiple places in one or more organs that are not near the lung, such as the brain, adrenal gland, kidney, liver, distant lymph nodes, or bone.

 Anatomy -- Respiratory/Thoracic System